 The Reverend Daniel M. Hayes, Sr.

-His career began more than 40 years ago, throughout which time he has been referred to as the “building” pastor.
+His career began more than 40 years ago, throughout which time he has been referred to as the “Building Pastor".
 Spiritual, physical, and membership growth have been the characteristics of his ministry.
 He has been intentional in building ministries for children and youth, and especially ministry with senior members, for whom he has a passion.
-During his earlier term at John Wesley from 1990—1999, the church van was purchased, the music ministry was expanded, a centerpiece stained glass window, and the additional stained glass windows throughout the sanctuary were installed.
-He had the vision and led the design, building and fundraising plan of the new educational wing of the church including offices, classrooms, a library and restrooms in the upper level of the new wing, and the Robert Sweat, Jr. Fellowship Hall on the lower level, which includes a performance stage, baptismal pool, restrooms, and public address and TV/DVD systems.
+During his earlier term at John Wesley from 1990—1999, the church van was purchased, the music ministry was expanded, a centerpiece stained glass window, and additional stained glass windows throughout the sanctuary were installed.
+He had the vision and led the design, building, and fundraising plan of the new educational wing of the church including offices, classrooms, a library, and restrooms in the upper level of the new wing, and the Robert Sweat, Jr. Fellowship Hall on the lower level, which includes a performance stage, baptismal pool, restrooms, and public address and TV/DVD systems.

 He is a visionary leader, powerful preacher, inspiring teacher, and author of a new book entitled, “Persecuted for Righteousness Sake”, available at Amazon.com.
-His new book, Permanent Glue Relationships, is expected in October 2019.
+His new book, Permanent Glue Relationships, is expected in 2023.
 Rev. Hayes is dedicated to his family and is married to the former Janice Anderson.
 Together they have raised three beautiful, children—Dr. Danielle J. Watson (Chase), Dr. Daniel M. Hayes, Jr. (Miranda), and Danicia M. Wyly (Darin).
-He is Paw Paw to granddaughters Zuri Grace Hayes and Charli Grace Watson.
-Furry family members include Nash and Hersey.
+He is Paw Paw to granddaughters Zuri Grace Hayes, Charli Grace Watson, and Darin David Wyly, Jr. Furry family members include Nash and Hersey.